DamonJohnson/Cricket-Captain-Game/README.md

 *Delivery Simulation*
 - Prompt user for shot selection for each delivery
-- Generate 'ball quality' by random number generation
+- Generate random 'ball quality' by random number generation
+- Get batter's skill from current batsman of player's team
 - Determine runs scored from the delivery with consideration for batter skill, shot selection and ball quality
 - Determine if a wicket occured from the delivery with consideration for batter skill, shot selection and ball quality
 - Provide commentary for each delivery